berylliumsec/eclipse/README.md

   -g, --use_gpu         Enable GPU usage for model inference.
   -dir MODEL_DIRECTORY, --model_directory MODEL_DIRECTORY
                         Directory where the BERT model should be downloaded and unzipped.
+  --line_by_line        Process text line by line and yield results incrementally.
 ```

 Here are some examples: